semasuka/blog/_posts/2019-07-21-numpy-crash-course copy.md

 This post was a quick introduction to NumPy.
 In an upcoming post, we will work on some exciting exercises using NumPy to sharpen your skills, so stay tuned by subscribing to our mailing list.

 Thank you for reading this tutorial.
 I hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.
+Cheers, and keep on learning!